60 BEST Things To Do In Ireland in 2023

 At 5200 years old, this even predates the building of the Great Pyramids of Egypt, so yes, they are well worth a visit!

 To get there, you need to go on a guided tour that starts from Brú na Bóinne visitor centre.
+Just be aware that you need to get there EARLY!

 Big queues form at the very start of the day, meaning tours quickly sell out so you could end up having to wait around for hours for the next one.

-Amongst other rituals and ceremonies, it served as the inauguration site for the great Kings Of Ireland for hundreds of years.
+Amongst other rituals and ceremonies, it served as the inauguration site for the Great Kings of Ireland for hundreds of years.

-You can park up just at the base of the park and then walk up and onto the hill.
+You can park up just at the base of the park and then walk up and onto the hill, where you'll clearly see mounds dotted around the landscape which are remnants of ancient monuments.

-53. Roadtrip Ireland in a campervan
+24. Road trip Ireland in a campervan

 driving campervan in ireland

-Though it’s number 53 on our list, I would say this is by far the best thing to do in Ireland!
+Though it’s number 24 on our list, I would say this is by far the best thing to do in Ireland!

 In any itinerary suggestions made in other posts on this blog, I always make it clear that the best parts of Ireland lay between the major towns and cities.